 Sport For All

-; emphasizing IDEA (inclusion, diversity, equity and accessibility) within sport.
+IDEA (inclusion, diversity, equity and accessibility) in sport.

 At Lethbridge Sport Council we strive to be a voice for sport- believing that everyone should experience quality sport.
 An inclusive sport culture embraces, respects, and values differences in people regardless of their age, gender, or background.